smblott-github/chromi/README.md

     (where `<-->` indicates a web socket connection).

-The Chromi extension connects to a web socket server on `localhost`.
+The Chromi extension connects to a web socket server on `localhost:7441`.
 Clients connecting to that same socket can then send messages to the extension and receive responses.